 Religion Class Information

-Our religion text is Catholic Connections, published by St. Mary’s Press.
-This is designed as a three year program with 6th grade focusing on the Old Testament, the Prophets, and the Trinity.
-Additionally, this program also allows students to reflect on their place in the world, and how to recognize and develop strong moral values – sometimes in the face of adversity.
+The religion text is Catholic Connections, published by St. Mary’s Press.
+The curriculum is a three year program with 6th grade focusing on the Old Testament, the Prophets, and the Trinity.
+Additionally, this program allows students to reflect on their place in the world, and how to recognize and develop strong moral values – sometimes in the face of adversity.

 We will also focus on our school theme from the gospel of Matthew, “I am with you always” and our schoolwide SLEs as we journey through the year.